Battle of Hastenbeck: Prelude

-The battle
+Battle

 The armies finally met on the morning of 25 July at the village of Hastenbeck.
 The commander of the French right flank, general François de Chevert, was ordered to engage Hanoverian troops at the village of Voremberg, but failed to drive them out.
 As the French left under general Duc de Broglie was still crossing the Weser near Hameln, d'Estrées decided to postpone the battle until all his troops were up.

 The next day saw the Hanoverian army holding on a line from Hamelin to Voremberg.
 Their right flank was anchored on the Hamel river and Hastenbach creek.
 The center of the Hanoverian front was deployed north of the town of Hastenbeck, and an artillery battery was situated on high ground behind the town.
 The Hanoverian left consisted of two entrenched batteries, with grenadier battalions protecting the guns.
 The left flank was anchored on the Obensburg.
 Cumberland made the mistake of assuming the hill to be impassable to formed troops and deployed a meagre three Jäger companies on its summit, effectively leaving the Hanoverian left flank in the air.

 General Chevert was ordered to flank the Hanoverian position with four brigades of troops from Picardy, la Marine, Navarre, and Eu.
-At 9 AM, this force advanced toward the Obensburg in three battalion columns and quickly overwhelmed the Jäger (German light infantryderived from hunters).
+At 9 AM, this force advanced toward the Obensburg in three battalion columns and quickly overwhelmed the enemy Jägers.
 The Duke of Cumberland, seeing his position threatened from the rear, ordered his reserves and the grenadier battalions protecting the guns to recapture the Obensburg.
 The use of these grenadier battalions in the counterattack on the Obensburg meant that they were no longer available in the center when the main French attacks went in against the Hanoverian center.

 The French main attack consisted of general d'Armentieres's attack against Voremberg with five brigades of infantry plus four regiments of dismounted dragoons.
 At the same time, the French center assaulted the battery immediately north of it.
 The Hanoverian grand battery was able to repulse several of the French attacks, but eventually the guns were overrun.
 When the Hanoverian reserve infantry arrived on the Obensburg, they were able to turn the tide momentarily, but as the Duke of Cumberland had begun to withdraw his army, they were unable to maintain the now-isolated position for long.